HPV tied to throat cancers: study

 Based on the current findings, it’s difficult to know how many of the laryngeal cancers in the original studies were actually caused by the virus, researchers said.

-But Mendenhall said that extending HPV vaccinations to boys and young men, as the CDC has recommended, "will hopefully reduce at least some of these HPV-related cancers."
-SOURCE: bit.ly/U4DHm8 (Reporting from New York by Genevra Pittman, editing by Elaine Lies)
+But Mendenhall said extending HPV vaccination to boys and young men, as the CDC has recommended, “will hopefully reduce at least some of these HPV-related cancers.”

+(This story corrects to say “squamous” instead of “squalors” in paragraph 4 from story filed on Nov.
+30)